 - 3 cup atta / wheat flour

-- In the bowl of the stand mixer, add flour & salt, and start the machine on the stir setting to mix the two together.
+- In the bowl of the stand mixer, add 3 cups of flour & ¾ teaspoon salt, and start the machine on the STIR setting for 15-20 seconds, just to mix the two together.

 If you’d like FREE recipes and meal prep ideas delivered directly to your email inbox every Friday in one short email, then subscribe to the Foodie Friday list HERE, and never run out of ideas on what to cook over the weekend or prep for the week ahead. 🙂

 Thank you for putting steps in making atta together!
 I got my new Kitchen aid weeks ago like you in i never thought its needed.
 I looked at you instructions above, and made the atta in just 4 mins..wow its such a delight.